Peru’s 'Wall of Shame' to be demolished, after court rules it discriminatory

 In the 2000s, after the group was defeated, the authorities further extended the wall under the pretext of preventing illegal land occupation.

-In the 1980s and 1990s, Peru witnessed major migration to the capital from Andean areas which resulted in massive settlement of hills on Lima’s outskirts.
-Thousands of people had ran away from violence unleashed by Shining Path, while others came in search for work.
+In the 1980s and 1990s, Peru witnessed major migration to the capital from Andean areas which resulted in massive settlement on the hills on Lima’s outskirts.
+Thousands of people ran away from violence unleashed by Shining Path, while others came in search for work.

 "We have made a unanimous decision, that the wall that separates La Molina and Villa Maria del Triunfo (an impoverished neighborhood) has to be torn down," said Judge Gustavo Gutierrez on Thursday, while speaking to RPP radio.